-The Learning Commons on the first floor of the Howard-Tilton Library is a dynamic, collaborative student environment combining research, technology and media.
+The Learning Commons on the first floor is a dynamic, collaborative space combining research, technology and media.

-The space features individual and group work areas, a large-screen collaborative work space, comfortable seating in a variety of configurations, and Macs and PCs equipped with an array of software, including productivity apps and media production tools.
-Laptop visitors to the Learning Commons will find a high speed wireless network, convenient electrical locations and laptop-friendly seating.
+It features individual and group work areas, comfortable and functional seating, and Macs and PCs equipped with an array of software, including productivity apps and media production tools.
+Laptop visitors to the Learning Commons will find a high-speed wireless network and convenient electrical locations.

 Just as important as the technology and amenities, the Learning Commons is also the place to interact one-on-one with research specialists and technology experts.
 These professionals are on hand throughout the day and evening to assist students with their research and learning activities.